MoJoSchuck/myFlix-client/README.md

   - Allows users to remove a movie from their list of favorites
   - Allows existing users to deregister

-### Optional Features
-- **Actors view**
-  - Allows users to view information about different actors
-- **Genre view**
-  - Returns data about a genre, with a name and description
-  - Displays example movies
-- **Director view**
-  - Returns data about a director (name, bio, birth year, death year)
-  - Displays example movies from the director

 ## Installation and Usage

 1. Clone the repository: `git clone <repository-url>`